 While owners can breathe a sigh of relief, they should remain on guard.
 GCE was perhaps the tenant activists’ top priority this session, and GCE could have become law had national political issues not preoccupied the Legislature in the session’s final days.
 The tenant activists have signaled an intent to renew their push for GCE when the Legislature reconvenes next January — but with November elections coming up and new legislative districts that are less friendly to the majority party than previously expected, owners have reason to hope that GCE’s best chances for passage may have passed.
 Nevertheless, we will continue to monitor legislative developments and keep you apprised.

-If you have any questions about GCE and how, if enacted, it could affect your portfolio, please reach out to Alexander Lycoyannis.
-You can also click here to learn more about GCE and Alex’s ongoing efforts to stop its passage in the legislature.
+If you have any questions about GCE and how, if enacted, it could affect your portfolio you can click here to learn more about GCE and Alex’s ongoing efforts to stop its passage in the legislature.

 421-a / Affordable New York Housing Program: